REASY/scala-json-benchmark/README.md

 This project also demonstrates how to use these different JSON libraries to serialize/deserialize a Scala `case class`.

 ### Benchmark
 Dataset and types `Bird` and `Place` from this repo: [scala-json-benchmark](https://github.com/nlw0/scala-json-benchmark).
-For benchmark used [ScalaMeter](https://scalameter.github.io/).
+For benchmark used [jmh](https://openjdk.java.net/projects/code-tools/jmh/) via [sbt-jmh plugin](https://github.com/ktoso/sbt-jmh/).
 File [birds.data](src/test/resources/birds.data) contains 25000 lines.
 Each of line is serialized json of `Bird`.
-- Serialization benchmark is in [ToStrBenchmark.scala](src/test/scala/ToStrBenchmark.scala).
-To run it use `testOnly ToStrBenchmark` in `SBT`
+- Serialization benchmark is in [SerializationBenchmark.scala](src/test/scala/SerializationBenchmark.scala).
+To run it use `jmh:run -i 5 -wi 5 -f1 -t1 .*SerializationBenchmark*` in `SBT`
-- Deserialization benchmark is in [ParserBenchmark.scala](src/test/scala/ParserBenchmark.scala).
-To run it use `testOnly ParserBenchmark` in `SBT`
+- Deserialization benchmark is in [DeserializationBenchmark.scala](src/test/scala/DeserializationBenchmark.scala).
+To run it use `jmh:run -i 5 -wi 5 -f1 -t1 .*DeserializationBenchmark*` in `SBT`

 ### Results
 My machine is MacBook Pro (Retina, 13-inch, Early 2015):